BladeFireLight/WindowsImageTools/README.md

     -Dynamic [<SwitchParameter>]
         Create Dynamic disk

-    -VHDFormat <String>
-        Specifies whether to create a VHD or VHDX formatted Virtual Hard Disk.
-        The default is AUTO, which will create a VHD if using the BIOS disk layout or VHDX if using UEFI or WindowsToGo layouts.
-The extention in -path must match.

     -DiskLayout <String>
         Specifies whether to build the image for BIOS (MBR), UEFI (GPT), or WindowsToGo (MBR).